Samantha Smith Challenge 2024-2025 Guidelines

 Ask students to choose an issue that is important to them.

-Individual students, a group, or an entire class should pick a meaningful issue – a problem in their community, state, country or the world that matters to them and that they are motivated to help solve.
+Individual students, a group, or an entire class should pick a meaningful issue – a problem in their community, state, country or the world that matters to them, a concern that they are motivated to help solve.
+Look at the recent AWTT portrait of Julia Butterfly Hill, read her biography, and think about her words.

 Possible approaches to choosing an issue: